On May 10, 2019 we posted the article “7 New ADA lawsuits were filed in the last 2 weeks: Are you one of them?”

 They are about: The Plaintiff, who could not see the screen, not being able to book a room.
 Could they maneuver from your website to the booking engine, put dates into the availability calendar, move on to see and then choose a room, and finalize the booking with payment?

-This requires a very different type of testing than just running it through a testing tool like WAVE, CHROME or ACHECKER.
+This requires a very different type of testing than just running it through a testing tool like WAVE or CHROME.
 This type of testing involves physically navigating through your site, verifying one step at a time that a blind person can “audibly see” all of the options on the page of the booking engine and complete the booking.